-The second most often encountered reason for app to fail on the AppStore is the fact that startup team does not invest in marketing.
-If this application is new to the market (and yes, it is), you will obviously need to promote it within your potential clients.
-Think of marketing channels you will use, the budget you are ready to invest in promotion and where you are most likely to meet your targeted audience.
+The second most-often encountered reason for an app to fail on the AppStore is the fact that the startup team does not invest in marketing.
+If this application is new to the market (and yes, it is), you will obviously need to promote it to your potential clients.
+Think of marketing channels you will use, the budget you are ready to invest in promotion, and where you are most likely to meet your targeted audience.
 Of course, this piece of advice depends a lot on the previous one — research your clients!

 By the way, do not forget that app marketing is not a one-time event.
 You will need to continuously work on your marketing strategies and processes.
 You could market your biggest updates and new features that change the user’s experience within your app.

 After the business model, UX and app design are altogether the most important part of a mobile-based startup.
 If you get millions of downloads, but the app abandonment rate is high, you will never get a happy bunch of clients ready to pay you for your services.

 This part of your work also needs an optimized onboarding process.
 If you do not get to impress your users quickly with fast and ready-to-use design, your app’s abandonment rate will only get higher, which means that you will lose your customers.

 So yes, you’d better invest in UX and test it multiple times on different focus groups if you want to get a stable working app with thousands of happy clients.